-Empower yourself with the knowledge and skills to pursue a fulfilling and challenging career in today's high-tech office.
-According to the Occupational Outlook Handbook, employment of administrative assistants and secretaries is expected to grow 12 percent from 2012-2022, about as fast as the average for all occupations.
-Projected employment opportunities vary by specialty with the fastest growth expected in the industries of construction, legal, and service industries, including:
+Empower yourself with the knowledge and skills to pursue a fulfilling and challenging career in today's high-tech offices.
+According to the Occupational Outlook Handbook, employment of administrative assistants and secretaries is expected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
+The administrative assistant degree program at Finger Lakes Community College can help you enter the job market with strong skills in the high-tech, management, and communication areas.
+Projected employment opportunities vary by specialty with the fastest growth expected in the construction, legal, and service industries, including:

 Technology: Classrooms are equipped with state-of-the-art computers utilizing administrative software programs as well as ergonomically designed office furniture to simulate an actual work environment.

 In addition to the associate degree, FLCC offers a certificate in office technology, which can be earned in as little as nine months and is fully transferable to the degree program.

 Honors Courses: If you have demonstrated outstanding academic ability, you will have the opportunity to take honors courses at FLCC that provide enhanced educational experiences.
 If you are a qualified student in this degree program or are a qualified student from another program, enrollment in honors courses is open to you.
 Successful completion of honors courses or an Honors Certificate may increase your transfer options to four-year institutions.

 Upon completion of this degree program, students will be able to:

 - Apply the standard knowledge and skills to gain an entry-level administrative assistant position.

 - Use current and emerging technologies to solve workplace challenges through research, presentations, analysis, and synthesis.

 - Communicate effectively both in oral and written forms as an administrative assistant.